Bulgaria in the Junior Eurovision Song Contest 2015: National selection

 In a joint organised event, Bulgarian broadcasters BNT and bTV, opened submissions between 3 and 23 July for singers aged between 10 and 15 to send their audio or video recordings to the Slavi Show team.
 After the deadline, a professional jury of music experts selected the best ones to proceed to the audition heats round.
 The selected singers were invited to perform live, in a series of audition heats, in front of a different jury made up of music experts and representatives from the three organisations to select the acts going forward to a live shows.
-The process to select the representative began on 17 August 2015 during the "Slavi's Show", the programme in which Krisia, Hasan & Ibrahim were discovered.
-The selection procedure included internal heats, semi-finals and a national final which were broadcast during prime time.
-A total of 24 stars were internally selected to compete at the live semi-finals where a three-person professional jury, made up of the faces behind last year's entry "Planet of the Children" (Slavi Trifonov and Evgeni Dimitrov) and Orlin Pavlov, would select 8 finalists out of 12.
-The audience, through SMS voting, were in charge of deciding the other 4 finalists.
-The winning participant who would represent Bulgaria on home soil, was selected by a 50/50 combination of both telephone vote and the votes of jury members made up of music professionals.
+The process to select the representative began on 17 August 2015 during the "Slavi's Show" on bTV, the programme in which Krisia, Hasan & Ibrahim were discovered.
+The selection procedure included internal audition heats, semi-finals and a national final which were broadcast during prime time.
+Over 90 kids participated in the auditions, where the judging panel consisting Slavi Trifonov and Evgeni Dimitrov, who were behind last year's entry "Planet of the Children", and Georgi Milchev and Filip Stanev judged the singers.
+A total of 24 stars were selected from the auditions to compete at the live semi-finals.
+From this stage of the show there were also hosts - Petya Dikova and Boris Soltariyski.
+The format was also changed from the auditions - the jury, now in a new lineup (Slavi Trifonov and Evgeni Dimitrov were joined by Orlin Pavlov, sent as representative from BNT), would select 8 finalists out of 12, with the audience in charge of voting through SMS to decide who would be the other 4 finalists.
+During the final the voting system was changed again - the winning participant who would represent Bulgaria on home soil, would be selected by a 50/50 combination of both telephone vote and the votes of jury members made up of music professionals.
 The song that the winning artist would perform at the Junior Eurovision Song Contest was chosen internally by the national broadcaster and announced at a later date.